-No trip to Phang Nga is complete without getting close up and personal with the destination’s outdoor experiences, whether that be trekking, canoeing or fishing.
+No trip to Phang Nga is complete without getting close up and personal with the destination’s outdoor experiences, whether trekking, canoeing or fishing.
 There’s also island snorkelling and diving at the world-renowned Similan Islands, a refulgent reef structure that proves the area is just as enthralling on the water as it is on land.

 Phang Nga Bay History